-A substantial and increasing portion of our revenue is generated from sales of products for use in mobile handsets, particularly our FBAR filter products, the market for which is growing and becoming increasingly competitive.
-During the fiscal quarter ended February 2, 2014, revenue from our wireless communications target market accounted for 49% of our net revenue.
-During fiscal year 2013, revenue from our wireless communications target market accounted for 49% of our net revenue.
-During the success target accounted for 48% of our net revenue.
+A substantial portion of our revenue is generated from sales of products for use in mobile handsets, particularly our FBAR filter products, the market for which is growing and becoming increasingly competitive.
+During the two fiscal quarters ended May 4, 2014, revenue from our wireless communications target market accounted for 49% of our net revenue.
+During fiscal year 2013, revenue from our wireless communications target market accounted for 48% of our net revenue.
 The mobile handset market is characterized by intense competition among an increasingly concentrated group of OEMs, rapidly evolving technology, including the shift to LTE and LTE-advanced standards, and changing consumer preferences.
 These factors result in the frequent introduction of new products, aggressive price competition, short product life cycles, and continually evolving mobile handset specifications.
 If we, our customers or mobile handset OEMs are unable to manage product transitions, our business and results of operations could be negatively affected.
 Our success in this market is dependent on the continued competitiveness of our FBAR filter products, and on the broad commercial acceptance of the mobile handsets into which our products are incorporated, as well as increasing the amount of our products in successive generations of those handsets.
 If the mobile handsets into which our products are designed do not achieve significant customer acceptance, our revenue will be adversely affected.
 Similarly, even though we may achieve design wins for a particular handset, we may not be designed into the next generation of a particular handset or new model of handset, which could result in a sharp decrease in our revenues.